 Though I don’t know much about electricity, I know I need to have it.
 I know how to use it in my home, and I have a vague idea of how it gets from one place to another but that is about it.
 The electrical transformer is something of a mystery to me, though I do think it has something to do with controlling the electricity so that it does what it is supposed to do safely.
 There have been many squirrels that have lost their lives thanks to an electrical transformer, so I guess that means they aren’t safe, and that might be why they are very high off of the ground.

 My only experience with the fire department came thanks to an electrical transformer.
-I was living in a littel village called Stonehaven at the time, and I lived on the corner of a street while working at a facilities management company in Aberdeen.
+I was living in a little village called Stonehaven at the time, and I lived on the corner of a street while working at an electrical services company in Aberdeen.
 There was an electrical transformer right across the street from me, but I never gave it much thought.
 I did know that my electric went out very easily.
 If there was an especially breezy day I knew my lights and my power might very well go out.

 One afternoon I heard what sounded like firecrackers.
 Because it was November the sixth, I thought perhaps it was just left over fun from Guy Fawkes night, but I thought nothing of it.
 I smelled smoke too, and then my power went out.
-I started to get a little upset wondering if …
+I started to …

 Continue reading »